arabidopsis/flask-typescript/README.md

 const user2 = await user_ok(user)
 ```

-You can run `flask ts` to generate some typescript types can help keep your
+You can run `flask ts` to generate some typescript types that can help keep your
 javascript client code in sync with your python api.

 ## FormData